 A bill is drawn, payable at 66 Lucknow Road.
-Kanpur b ut does not contain the name of t drawee.
-Vijay who resides there accepts the bill, Is it a valid bill? arawee.
-Vijay who resides there accepts the offi, is it a valid om:
+Kanpur but does not contain the name of the drawee.
+Vijay who resides there accepts the bill, Is it a valid bill?

 8.4.3 Cheques

 Cheque is a very common form of negotiable instrument.
 You can issue a cheque in your own name or in favour of others, if you have a savings bank account or current account in a bank, thereby directing the bank to pay the specified amount to the person named in the cheque.
 Therefore, a cheque may be regarded as a bill of exchange; the only difference is that the bank is always the drawee in case of a cheque.
 A cheque is a bill of exchange drawn upon a specified banker and payable on demand and it includes the electronic image of a truncated cheque and a cheque in the electronic form.